-When applying for a driver's license, you will be asked about any physical or mental conditions that may potentially impair your safe operation of a motor vehicle or any medications (prescribed or over-the-counter), drugs or alcohol that may impair your driving ability.
+When applying for a driver's license, you will be asked about any physical or mental conditions that may potentially impair your safe operation of a motor vehicle or any medications (prescribed or over-the-counter), drugs, or alcohol that may impair your driving ability.
 In certain instances, you must provide a Medical Report completed by a licensed physician verifying your medical ability to safely operate a motor vehicle.
-The report must be presented to the Driver Services facility personnel within 90 days from the date the physician signs it.
-The form is available at any Driver Services facility or at ilsos.gov.
+The report must be presented to the DMV personnel within 90 days from the date the physician signs it.
+The form is available at any DMV or at ilsos.gov.